 When you do get requests to build content, make sure that you're building it with the customer in mind.
-The success of these pieces--especially in attracting an audience of followers and subscribers, should help make it easier to get your future budgets approved.
+The success of these pieces -- especially in attracting an audience of followers and subscribers -- should help make it easier to get your future budgets approved.

 When you build customer-centric content, then customers will be more likely to engage with your brand.
-If they trust your brand they'll be more likely to listen to your sales messages.
+If they trust your brand, they'll be more likely to listen to your sales messages.

-Buyer Personas drive Customer-centric Marketing
+Buyer Personas Drive Customer-centric Marketing

 Customer-centricity helps develop trust and customer advocates.
-While your marketing budget may not be expanded overnight.
-Some early success with customer-centric content should help you expand out your various content initiatives.
+While your marketing budget may not be expanded overnight, some early success with customer-centric content should help you expand out your various content initiatives.

-ROI for your B2B Marketing
+ROI for Your B2B Marketing

 A big reason your content marketing budgets aren't being approved is that you haven't made the business case.
 Your leadership team needs to see that they're getting a return on your marketing efforts.

-Are you able to show a clear connection between your marketing projects and increased sales?
+Does your business case show a clear connection between your marketing projects and increased sales?
 If not, you're going to have a hard time getting the budget for content campaigns.
 Marketing has to show their value for the organization.
 Once you start to show that you can create value on a small-scale, then you'll be able to get future budgets approved much more easily.

 How Do You Show Content Marketing ROI?

-You have to become a master of your marketing metrics in order to show the ROI on marketing.
+You have to become a master of your marketing metrics to show the ROI on marketing.
 Content marketing makes this easier than many forms of marketing because many digital marketing results are quantifiable.